puppetlabs/bolt/developer-docs/kerberos.md

 #### Container Setup

 The current `spec/docker-compose.yml` supports a number of containers, many of which are intended to be built when started.
-For Kerberos, build / start just the relevant container:
+For Kerberos, build / start just the relevant containers:

-`docker-compose -f spec/docker-compose.yml up -d --build samba-ad`
+`docker-compose -f spec/docker-compose.yml up -d --build samba-ad omiserver`

 ##### Samba AD (KDC)

-A Kerberos server is provided by running an Alpine container with Samba as an Active Directory domain controller.
+A Kerberos server is provided by running an Alpine container with Samba as an [Active Directory domain controller](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller).
 The Kerberos realm is `BOLT.TEST`, Active Directory domain is `BOLT.TEST` (short name `BOLT`) and DNS suffix is `bolt.test`

-This container provides DNS and LDAP support, and a variety of [other services](https://wiki.samba.org/index.php/Samba_AD_DC_Port_Usage) including:
+This container provides DNS and LDAP support, but does not contain NTP as that is already provided in a Docker environment.
+It also hosts a variety of [other services](https://wiki.samba.org/index.php/Samba_AD_DC_Port_Usage) including:

 ###### External Ports / Services